Which Revision of Elise’s Conclusion Best Uses a Formal Tone?

 Wrapping It Up

 Choosing the right revision isn’t about picking the longest or the most flowery version.
-It’s about aligning language with the expectations of a formal audience—precise, measured, and forward‑looking.
-In Elise’s case, Revision C delivers that balance, making it the best fit for a scholarly or professional report Practical, not theoretical..
+Plus, it’s about aligning language with the expectations of a formal audience—precise, measured, and forward‑looking.
+In Elise’s case, Revision C delivers that balance, making it the best fit for a scholarly or professional report Simple, but easy to overlook..

 Next time you’re stuck between drafts, run them through the checklist above.
-You’ll see the formal tone surface naturally, and your conclusion will leave readers with a clear, confident final impression.
+On top of that, you’ll see the formal tone surface naturally, and your conclusion will leave readers with a clear, confident final impression.
 Happy writing!